mgoberfield/GIFTs/demo/README.md

 The second observation with a decoding problem:

-    METAR LGKL 110120Z 00000KT 9999 SCTO3O 18/16 Q1012
+    METAR LGKL 110120Z 00000KT 9999 SCT03O 18/16 Q1012
                                     ^
     Expecting directional minimum visibility or runway visual range or precipitation or obstruction to vision or precipitation in the vicinity or NCD, NSC or vertical visibility or cloud layer

 The caret indicates that the decoder doesn't understand the scattered cloud layer at 3,000 ft.
 Do you see why?
-There are typos: a capital O were used in place of zeroes, 0.
+There are typos: a capital O was used in place of a zero, 0.
 For some fonts, the difference between the two characters are subtle.
 This illustrates that the decoder must understand everything in the TAC report in order to properly encode the data into XML.
 By fixing these typos, the IWXXM message for aerodrome LGKL can be created and the LGKL TAC can now be decoded cleanly by others as well.

 The remaining METAR reports were decoded without issues and their data encoded into IWXXM and packaged up in an Meteorological Bulletin.

 The Encoder class requires that the input file contain one WMO AHL line, appropriate for the TAC forms within it.
 Here are the regular expressions used to identify the WMO AHL line for particular TAC forms:

     S(A|P)[A-Z][A-Z]\d\d\s+[A-Z]{4}\s+\d{6}(\s+[ACR]{2}[A-Z])? # for METAR/SPECI
-    FN\w\w\d\d\s+[A-Z]{4}\s+\d{6}(\s+[ACR]{2}[A-Z])? # Space Weather Advisories
     FK\w\w\d\d\s+[A-Z]{4}\s+\d{6}(\s+[ACR]{2}[A-Z])? # Tropical Cyclone Advisory
     F(C|T)\w\w\d\d\s+[A-Z]{4}\s+\d{6}(\s+[ACR]{2}[A-Z])? # TAF
     FV\w\w\d\d\s+[A-Z]{4}\s+\d{6}(\s+[ACR]{2}[A-Z])? # Volcanic Ash Advisory
 And for capturing the individual TAC forms:

     ^(?:METAR|SPECI)\s+(?:COR\s+)?[A-Z][A-Z0-9]{3}\s.+?=
-    ^SWX ADVISORY.+
     ^TC ADVISORY.+
     ^TAF(?:\s+(?:AMD|COR|CC[A-Z]|RTD))?\s+[A-Z]{4}.+?=
     ^VA ADVISORY.+